The Lady's Not for Burning: Synopsis

 Later on, the mayor and Tappercoom, the Justice, discuss the prisoners' unusual reactions to the mild tortures they are being put through; Jennet will not admit to any crimes at all, whilst Thomas continually admits to new ones.
-Margaret rushes in, horrified by the clamour the crowd outside is making about the alleged crimes of Thomas and Jennet.
+Margaret rushes in, horrified by the clamor the crowd outside is making about the alleged crimes of Thomas and Jennet.
 The Chaplain suggests inviting Thomas to the family's party that night, thinking that this will cheer Thomas up and make him leave.
 Despite the family's shock, the Justice considers the proposal.
 Meanwhile, Richard enters, somewhat drunk.
 He is depressed about Thomas and Jennet, and about his hopelessness over Alizon.
 He reveals that Humphrey and Nicholas were sitting in the cellar with Jennet, not saying a word.
 The mayor, still displeased with Richard's refusal to fetch a constable, commands him to scrub the floor.
 Nicholas enters, ecstatic and bloody, followed by Humphrey, who explains that Nicholas attempted to address the crowd and was hit by a brick.
 Margaret questions her boys on their contact with Jennet.
-Nicholas claims his own intentions were honourable, but disparages Humphrey's.
+Nicholas claims his own intentions were honorable, but disparages Humphrey's.
 Margaret takes Nicholas off to be cleaned up.
 To determine the guilt of the prisoners, the mayor proposes that he, Humphrey, Tappercoom, and the Chaplain hide upstairs and eavesdrop on Jennet and Thomas.
 Thomas talks about how awful humanity is, and Jennet explains that people think she's a witch because they claim that she turned Old Skipps, the same man that Thomas claims to have murdered, into a dog.
 They grow closer as they talk, and Jennet finally declares that she loves him, whether he's the devil or not.
 The Mayor re-enters with his company.
 Taking her declaration as an admission of guilt, he demands she be burned the next day.
 Thomas is outraged both at the sentence and the fact that he's being ignored, but the Justice proclaims him guilty only of being depressing and depressed, and sentences him to attend the party that night.
 Thomas reluctantly consents, provided that Jennet is also allowed to attend; he threatens to inform the whole countryside that the mayor and Tappercoom released a murderer if they don't agree.
 They do, as does Jennet, if somewhat despondently.